 That’s hard to answer but if you can walk 500m (quarter of a mile) in one go along a path that rises and falls gently, then you will be fine.
 Please give us a call beforehand if you have any concerns, but our courses are enjoyable, not a cross-country march!

 We have tea & coffee available before we set out, but packing a drink and a snack to keep you going while we are out and about is sensible, along with things like tissues and sun screen if the weather is fine.
 For courses in Bury and Lymm, a light ;unch is included.
 In Didsbury, bring a sandwich.

 Please remember to bring any medications you need.

 What about insurance?

 When looking for a photography course, always ask if they hold public liability insurance.
 We do, but many don’t.
-We will give you a briefing beforehand on the conditions on the day and ask that you take sensible precautions when on footpaths, but we take the professional approach of holding proper insurance to protect ourselves and our customers.
+We will give you a briefing beforehand on the conditions on the day and ask that you take sensible precautions when on footpaths and pavements, especially when looking through the viewfinder, but we take the professional approach of holding proper insurance to protect ourselves and our customers.

 Call or fill in the form.